Qara bodun

 Qara bodun (lit. 'black commoners', 𐰴𐰺𐰀:𐰉𐰆𐰑𐰣) was a name given to the common people of Turkic khaganates.
-The term bodun means "people".
-The term bodun appears after the name of the tribal confederation, but it appears also in the expression of begler bodun meaning "the nobles and the common people".
-The term qara was used to designate a lower or subject social class.
+The term bodun means "people", used after the name of the tribal confederation, but it appears also in the expression of begler bodun meaning "the nobles and the common people".
+The term qara ("black") was used to designate a lower or subject social class.
 In the 8th century, Göktürk and Uyghur inscriptions, the common folk, those who were not the begler were designated as qara bodun.